-Getting Started in Japan – Fall 2023
+Getting Started in Japan – Spring 2026

 This page explains instructions for exchange students in JYPE, IPLA, DEEP, and COLABS for the period after their arrival in Japan and the first few weeks on campus.